-On or about August 4, 2016, the Registrant issued an aggregate of 125,000 shares of its common stock as payment for services rendered by consultants and other service providers.
+In January and February 2016, the Registrant issued an aggregate of 91,875 shares of its common stock as payment for services rendered by consultants and other service providers in connection with business development m, marketing and communications and medical research.
 The issuance of such shares was not registered under the Securities Act.
 The Registrant relied upon the exemption from securities registration provided by Section 4(a)(2) under the Securities Act of 1933, as amended, for transactions not involving a public offering, as the issuance thereof was made to a limited number of persons or entities as compensation for services rendered.